.

 Ensure integration with broader development plans and organizational strategies.

-Strong writing, revising, editing, and proofreading skills and the ability to maintain a high standard of accuracy and professionalism.
+Demonstrate strong writing, revising, editing and proofreading skills and the ability to maintain a high standard of accuracy and professionalism.

 Donor Cultivation & Stewardship